 Here’s a huge secret: there are some choices of my early teaching career that I just cringe.
 I always had the drive, the compassion, and the caring demeanor.
 That’s always been there.
 However, I think it took me a few years to really get how to implement the things that our students with autism need in to my classroom.
 I heard certain bits of advice many times that just never seemed to come in to fruition.
 Specifically, I heard over and over that students should be working in centers.
 I got that part, but it took me a long time to understand how students should be working in centers.
 Not entirely having the understanding I needed was only reinforced by a handful of other excuses, such as the fact I only had 6 students, or that they were generally lower support students and could do fine in a whole group, or that we were stuffed in what should be considered a closet rather than a classroom.
-On top of that, my school was not really a place where these type of best practices were really enforced, so there was never anybody I could use as a model.

 Two years ago, I made the jump.
 I researched what other special education teachers where doing in their classrooms and how they set up their centers.
 I thought long and hard about what I wanted my classroom to look like and committed myself to making it happen.
 I went in to the school in the beginning of the year with a plan.
 Let me just say it has been one of the BEST decisions I have made in my teaching career and I would never go back to full group.
 Nope.
 Never.
 It has fixed so many challenges I had in my first few years.
 There are so many benefits to working in centers, and I am only talking about how it benefits you are your instruction (how it benefits the kids could be its own post!)

 So you might be asking yourself “what exactly is so great about working in centers?”

 You have a chance to work with all students equally